smc40/smc_tici/README.md

 ### Data Sources

-As shown in the application, there are four sources used within TICI: An FDA Source, and RXNorm Source, a USAN Sources and finally the Swissmedic Source.
+As shown in the application, there are four sources used within TICI: An FDA source, and RXNorm source, a USAN sources and finally the Swissmedic source.
 Where these sources are obtained is explained below.

 ### Contact